Jesseatgao/bdownload/README.md

     by whitespace and/or semicolon if applicable, e.g. '_key1=val1 key2=val2;key3=val3_', be packed into a `dict`, or be an instance of `CookieJar`, i.e. `cookielib.CookieJar` for Python27, `http.cookiejar.CookieJar` for Python3.x or
     `RequestsCookieJar` from `requests`.

+    Note that the `ValueError` exception will be raised when the `cookies` is of the `str` type and not in the valid format.

   * When `user_agent` is not given, it will default to '_bdownload/VERSION_', with _VERSION_ being replaced by the package's version number.